 Senegal chameleons are one of the four most popular species of pet chameleons.
 They are smaller chameleons and native to West Africa but are still just as beautiful and fragile as the other species.
-Like many lizards, these chameleons don't tolerate a lot of handling, so may not be the best pets for small children.
-But by providing the ideal environment and diet for your pet chameleon, you can make sure your delicate reptile lives a long time
+Like many lizards, these chameleons don't tolerate a lot of handling so they may not be the best pets for small children.
+But by providing the ideal environment and diet for your pet chameleon, you can help your delicate reptile live a long time.

-While they are striking to look at, Senegal Chameleons are not suited for novice lizard owners.
-In addition to their aversion to being handled, they can be aggressive toward other chameleons.
+While they are striking to look at, Senegal chameleons are not suited for novice lizard owners.
+In addition to their aversion to being handled by people, they can be aggressive toward other chameleons.
 Because of these traits, it's best to house multiple Senegal chameleons separately and be content to watch them rather than play with them.

 Senegal Chameleon Housing

 Your Senegal enclosure should have both heat lights and a full spectrum UVB light.
-The heat lights need to be able to keep the basking area around 85 degrees and don't allow the rest of the enclosure to drop below 70 degrees.
+The heat lights need to be able to keep the basking area around 85 degrees.
+The rest of the enclosure should not drop below 70 degrees.
 Depending on the temperature of the room, the size of the enclosure, and the type of enclosure, different heat lights and wattages may be needed to achieve these temperatures.

-Food and Water
+Senegal Chameleon Food and Water

-A Senegal chameleon in captivity likes to dine on crickets, mealworms and other insects that are readily available in the pet trade.
+A Senegal chameleon in captivity likes to dine on crickets, mealworms, and other insects that are readily available in the pet trade.
 It catches its prey by shooting its long tongue out of its mouth.
 The tongue sticks to the insect and retracts back into the chameleon's mouth.
 A healthy chameleon focused on catching its food will successfully catch the insect in nine out of ten attempts.

 Also, since chameleons eat live prey, it is important to have a regular fecal examination performed by your exotics vet to check for microscopic intestinal parasites.